3vi1/traydio/README.md

 The app will place an icon in your system tray.

+## Global Shortcut (KDE Plasma 6, Wayland)

+Traydio exposes a D‑Bus method so you can bind any global keyboard shortcut to toggle playback:

+- Service: `org.traydio.App`
+- Object: `/org/traydio/App`
+- Interface: `org.traydio.App`
+- Method: `TogglePlayback`

+You can bind it in KDE System Settings (Plasma 6):  Just assign a shortcut in System Settings / Shortcuts to the traydio-toggle.sh script in the program directory.

+- There is not no default shortcut key set by the app.

+Notes

+- Works on Wayland; no X11 dependencies.
+- If Traydio is already running, launching it again will invoke `TogglePlayback` on the existing instance and exit.

 ## Recording behavior

 - Enable “Record” from the tray menu.